Deep-Symmetry/bytefield-svg/README.md

 which includes build instructions.
-(They are slightly more complex than if you were using `asciidoctor-bytefield`, because they want to build against the latest version of `bytefield-svg` in case they are demonstrating unreleased features that haven't yet made it to the that extension.)
+(They are slightly more complex than if you were using `asciidoctor-bytefield`, because they want to build against the latest version of `bytefield-svg` in case they are demonstrating unreleased features that haven&rsquo;t yet made it to the that extension.)

 To check for outdated dependencies, you can run: